Apurva-AI/apurva-keycloak-theme/README.md

 # Apurva-keycloak-theme
-KeyCloak theme for Space
+KeyCloak theme for Apurva

 ## Prerequisite

-Clone the Space-Keycloak source project from "https://github.com/Apurva-AI/apurva-keycloak-theme.git" using branch "development".
+Clone the Apurva-Keycloak source project from "https://github.com/Apurva-AI/apurva-keycloak-theme.git" using branch "development".

 Use command **mvn clean install -DskipTests** to build the project.